julianthome/joanaudit/README.md

 PATH END--------------------------------------------
 ```

-JoanAudit reports the complete Path, Condition, Control Dependencies (CtrlDeps) and Calls in sequences of line numbers.
+JoanAudit reports the complete Path, Condition, Control Dependencies and Calls in sequences of line numbers.
 If there is a scope change (calls that lead the execution to another class), the target class is highlighted in brackets *[]*.

 # Test subjects